Tyrese-D/Snapchat-Ad-Targeting-Analysis/README.md

 1. **Extract:** Loaded all three CSV files into pandas DataFrames as staging environments, confirmed shapes of 2,927 × 52, 35,124 × 28, and
-   5,854 × 38 respectively, and immediately flagged country name casing inconsistencies, high null rates across optional targeting fields, age brackets that included minors as young as 14, 60 ads with zero spend, and a Location targeting flag with three distinct values instead
+   5,854 × 38, respectively, and immediately flagged the country name casing inconsistencies, high null rates across optional targeting fields, age brackets that included minors as young as 14, 60 ads with zero spend, and a Location targeting flag with three distinct values instead